worktheclock/replit.github.io/tutorials/05-pair-programming-using-multiplayer-with-repl-it.md

 If you followed along, you'll already have your own version of the repl to extend.
 If not, start from ours.
 Fork it from the embed below.

-<iframe height="400px" width="100%" src="https://repl.it/@GarethDwyer1/cwr-05-multiplayer?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://replit.com/@GarethDwyer1/cwr-05-multiplayer?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## Where next?

 Getting help on a single file in a program is only one use for multiplayer, but there are many scenarios where it can be useful to see your teammates' changes in real time.
 For example, if you're a back-end developer you could work closely with a front-end developer, ironing out any issues with data communication between the back- and front-end in real time, instead of waiting for multiple iterations of several days.

-That brings us to the end of part 1 of this series and you should now be familiar with all of the basic features of Repl.it.
+That brings us to the end of part 1 of this series and you should now be familiar with all of the basic features of Replit.

 In part 2, we'll cover more advanced features, such as running projects from GitHub, storing secrets securely, and productivity hacks.